 Ben Jeddou stressed, that Turkey has become a bridgehead for sex jihad and declared that the trafficked Tunisian girls are forced into having sex with 20 – 30, in some cases 100 of the “holy warrirors”.
 Ben Jeddou stressed, that most of them return pregnant.

-Besides the psychological trauma the young Tunisian girls suffer, the large number of children which will be born due to the forced sexual service will create a sociological time bomb in Tunisia.
-Another problem, which remains largely unaddressed, is that many of the girls who return, have been infected with sexually transmittable diseases, including HIV.
-Yet others again never return because life has become a chap commodity since the country was targeted for holy war.
+Besides the psychological trauma that the young Tunisian girls suffer, the large number of children which will be born due to the forced sexual service will create a sociological time bomb in Tunisia.
+Another problem, which remains largely unaddressed is that many of the girls who return, have been infected with sexually transmittable diseases, including HIV.
+Yet others again never return because life has become a cheap commodity since the country was targeted for holy war.

 It is worth noting that these holy warriors, for the greatest part, are US-UK-Turkish-Saudi Arabia and Qatar-funded mercenaries who are fighting a war on behalf of core NATO member states, CGG member states and Israel.
-For those who have not noticed the fact yet, a statement of the former French Foreign Minister, Roland Dumas is a good starting point to understand the situation in Syria.
+For those who have not yet noticed the fact, a statement by the former French Foreign Minister, Roland Dumas is a good starting point to understand the situation in Syria.

 During an appearance on the French TV channel LPC, Dumas made a short remark, saying that top British officials were preparing the subversion of Syria with the help of “rebels” two years before the first protests in 2011, and that he was asked, whether he wanted to participate.
 During the TV appearance on LPC, in June, Dumas said: